lab-design/lab-design.github.io/_posts/2025-06-23-irepair-repairing-large-language-models.md

 The work also found that errors concentrate in a small portion of a model, which is why a focused repair does better than adjusting everything at once.
 It is part of our lab's work on making AI-enabled systems dependable.

 This work is part of [Modular and Dependable AI](/research/#modular-and-dependable-ai).
+For the wider story see [our overview of debugging deep learning](/news/2025/10/15/why-deep-learning-needs-debugging-tools/).
 The full paper is available [here](https://lab-design.github.io/papers/FSE-25a/).